-Best Arthritis Care Treatment & Diagnostics in MRC Nagar, Chennai
+Best Arthritis Care & Treatment in MRC Nagar, Chennai

 Arthritis is swelling or inflammation of one or more joints, some of the common symptoms being pain in joints and stiffness which would increase with age.
 Rheumatoid arthritis and osteoarthritis are the most common types of arthritis.
 These are commonly observed in patients above the age of 65 years, but can also develop among children, teens and young adults.